bytewvr/blog/_posts/2022-09-10-Ftrace_terminal.md

   exit(42)                                = ?
   +++ exited with 42 +++
 ```
 while the inner-workings of each syscall is a black-box in userland, we can follow these calls into the kernel to explore what happens behind the curtain.
-To explore kernel space we can use the ftrace-wrapper trace-cmd which is readily available in modern linux kernels.
+To explore kernel space we can use the ftrace-wrapper trace-cmd which is readily available in modern Linux kernels.
 The maintainer Steven Rostedt has amazing youtube videos online where he discusses the magic behind and use cases of ftrace.
 For the rest of the article mind that PIDs might change as snapshots were taken at different times.
 Using the wrapper trace-cmd with the appropriate flags we obtain output akin to the strace output above.
 ```
 PROMPT> trace-cmd record -e syscalls -F ./hello_kernel PROMPT> trace-cmd report